thecryptofruit/education/zk-proofs-rollups.md

 Zero-knowledge in rollups has nothing to do with privacy.
 There are lots of new rollups coming to life since 2019, mostly classified as “*optimistic rollups*”, though there also exists a product with that exact same name.
 Some came from sidechain designs, some from Plasma designs, e.g. Ignis, but renamed and renamed again.
 Just ‘coz.

 # Rollups
-Rollups - because a batch of off-chain transactions is “rolled-up” into a single, one on-chain transaction.
-Sometimes with all the data, even if compressed (a.k.a. a *proof of validity*), sometimes only when challenged (a.k.a. a *fraud proof*).
+Rollup techniques need not involve zero knowledge.
+The name *rollups* implies that a batch of off-chain transactions is “rolled-up” into a single, one on-chain transaction.
+They come with all the data, which is compressed and can be either guaranteed to be true (a.k.a. a *proof of validity*), or can be only "certain" about it when we survive the challenge period (a.k.a. a *fraud proof*), depending on the techniques used.

 Rollups work on an idea of a *commit-chain*, where the operator/aggregator publishes sidechain checkpoints on the main chain.
 See the paper from 2018: [Commit-Chains: Secure, Scalable Off-ChainPayments](https://eprint.iacr.org/2018/642.pdf) by Rami Khalil, Alexei Zamyatin, Guillaume Felley, Pedro Moreno-Sanchez, Arthur Gervais - both approaches are mentiond: using challenge-response checkpoints (a.k.a.
 NOCUST) and the ZKP-guaranteed state transitions (a.k.a.
 NOCUST-ZKP).